aarush0111/Forex-Arbitrage-Engine/README.md

-A forex arbitrage detection engine that models exchange rates between 30+ currencies as a directed graph and uses the **Bellman–Ford** algorithm (over log-transformed rates) to uncover arbitrage cycles — sequences of trades that return more of a currency than you started with.
+A forex arbitrage detection engine that models exchange rates between 30+ currencies as a directed graph and uses the **Bellman–Ford** algorithm (over log-transformed rates) to uncover arbitrage cycles: sequences of trades that return more of a currency than you started with.

 - **C++ engine** (`src/`) fetches live rates from the [Open Exchange Rates API](https://openexchangerates.org/),